- 3 Years (Full time)

 Optional modules (selection of typical options shown below)

-- Towards a Zero Carbon Futures – 20 credits
+- Towards a Zero Carbon Future – 20 credits

 - Political and Development Geographies – 20 credits